View of Lahaina from the sea

 • The culmination of the Victoria to Maui Yacht Race has ended in Lāhainā since 1960.

-• Jodo Mission – built in 1912 and still has a serene Japanese atmosphere.
+• Jodo Mission – built in 1912 had a serene Japanese atmosphere and most of the building was destroyed in the fire.

-• Wo Hing Chinese cultural center started in 1912 by and for Chinese immigrants to Hawai’i.
+• Wo Hing Chinese cultural center started in 1912 by and for Chinese immigrants to Hawai’i, also burned to the ground

 • Warm and dry climate with epic sunsets almost every night.

-• Many Art Galleries where you can meet different artists almost every night.
+• Many Art Galleries where you can meet different artists almost every night was a weekly affair and there is hope that the galleries will be rebuilt.

-• Maui Theatre can host Broadway-caliber events during certain seasons.
+• Maui Theatre would host Broadway-caliber events during certain seasons.

 • Food for everyone.
-If you want fresh fish or an ice cream cone – it is only a few steps away.
+If you want fresh fish or an ice cream cone – it was only a few steps away.

 • And, of course, as we talked about in Part 1, 60 historic spots are preserved for a self-guided tour to look back in time.